shuaibidshuaib/TraceRx/README.md

 - **Scalability:** Integrate advanced analytics, AI for pattern detection, and partnerships with African health authorities.

 With endless opportunities in Africa's growing pharma sector, TraceRx is poised to scale into a full ecosystem, driving transparency and saving lives.

-**Built for Impact:** TraceRx isn't just tech – it's a lifeline for millions.
-Let's end the counterfeit crisis together.